CephalofairGames/merc-packs-faq/README.md

 # gloomhaven2e-faq

-This is the Official FAQ for Gloomhaven 2nd Edition.
+This is the Official FAQ for Gloomhaven: Second Edition.
 It is maintained by William Wilson (dwarf74).

 https://cephalofairgames.github.io/gloomhaven2e-faq/